VirtuosoJoel/RubyExcel/README.md

 ####Todo List:

-**Handy stuff to add:**

 - Some way to support "+=" and "-=" with each class?

-- Get specific columns from an array (or arg list) of headers.

 - get the row number from a header (or other address type?) and a lookup value: =MATCH()

 - get the address of a value: =FIND()

-- filter the data with a column header and a block.
-Add a reverse-logic alternative for this?

 - unique the rows by a header